Merging Help Systems (Multivolume Help)

 To merge help systems

 Create the top-level groups you want to use in your merged help system in Document Manager.
-For more information about creating top-level groups, see “Creating Top-Level Groups” on page 274.
+For more information about creating top-level groups, see “Creating Top-Level Groups”.

 On the Project menu, select the target next to Active Target for which you want to create a merged help system.